AlDanial/cloc/README.md

  given directories.

  Input Options
-   --extract-with=&lt;cmd&gt;      This option is only needed if cloc is unable
+   --extract-with=<cmd>      This option is only needed if cloc is unable
                              to figure out how to extract the contents of the input file(s) by itself.
-                             Use &lt;cmd&gt; to extract binary archive files (e.g.:
+                             Use <cmd> to extract binary archive files (e.g.:
                              .tar.gz, .zip, .Z).
-Use the literal '&gt;FILE&lt;' as a stand-in for the actual file(s) to be extracted.
+Use the literal '>FILE<' as a stand-in for the actual file(s) to be extracted.
 For example, to count lines of code in the input files
                                 gcc-4.2.tar.gz  perl-5.8.8.tar.gz
                              on Unix use
-                               --extract-with='gzip -dc &gt;FILE&lt; | tar xf -'
+                               --extract-with='gzip -dc >FILE< | tar xf -'
                              or, if you have GNU tar,
-                               --extract-with='tar zxf &gt;FILE&lt;'
+                               --extract-with='tar zxf >FILE<'
                              and on Windows use, for example:
-                               --extract-with="\"c:\Program Files\WinZip\WinZip32.exe\" -e -o &gt;FILE&lt; ."
+                               --extract-with="\"c:\Program Files\WinZip\WinZip32.exe\" -e -o >FILE< ."
                              (if WinZip is installed there).
-   --list-file=&lt;file&gt;        Take the list of file and/or directory names to
+   --list-file=<file>        Take the list of file and/or directory names to
-                             process from &lt;file&gt;, which has one file/directory name per line.
+                             process from <file>, which has one file/directory name per line.
 Only exact matches are counted;
                              relative path names will be resolved starting from the directory where cloc is invoked.
-Set &lt;file&gt;
+Set <file>
                              to - to read file names from a STDIN pipe.
                              See also --exclude-list-file.
-   --diff-list-file=&lt;file&gt;   Take the pairs of file names to be diff'ed from
+   --diff-list-file=<file>   Take the pairs of file names to be diff'ed from
-                             &lt;file&gt;, whose format matches the output of --diff-alignment.
+                             <file>, whose format matches the output of
+                             --diff-alignment.
 (Run with that option to
                              see a sample.)
 The language identifier at the end of each line is ignored.
 This enables --diff mode and bypasses file pair alignment logic.
-   --vcs=&lt;VCS&gt;               Invoke a system call to &lt;VCS&gt; to obtain a list of
+   --vcs=<VCS>               Invoke a system call to <VCS> to obtain a list of
                              files to work on.
-If &lt;VCS&gt; is 'git', then will invoke 'git ls-files' to get a file list and 'git submodule status' to get a list of submodules whose contents will be ignored.
+If <VCS> is 'git', then will invoke 'git ls-files' to get a file list and 'git submodule status' to get a list of submodules whose contents will be ignored.
 See also --git which accepts git commit hashes and branch names.
-                             If &lt;VCS&gt; is 'svn' then will invoke 'svn list -R'.
+                             If <VCS> is 'svn' then will invoke 'svn list -R'.
                              The primary benefit is that cloc will then skip files explicitly excluded by the versioning tool in question, ie, those in .gitignore or have the svn:ignore property.
-                             Alternatively &lt;VCS&gt; may be any system command that generates a list of files.
+                             Alternatively <VCS> may be any system command that generates a list of files.
-                             Note:  cloc must be in a directory which can read the files as they are returned by &lt;VCS&gt;.  cloc will not download files from remote repositories.
+                             Note:  cloc must be in a directory which can read the files as they are returned by <VCS>.  cloc will not download files from remote repositories.
                              'svn list -R' may refer to a remote repository to obtain file names (and therefore may require authentication to the remote repository), but
                              the files themselves must be local.
-                             Setting &lt;VCS&gt; to 'auto' selects between 'git' and 'svn' (or neither) depending on the presence of a .git or .svn subdirectory below the directory where cloc is invoked.  --files-from is a synonym
+                             Setting <VCS> to 'auto' selects between 'git' and 'svn' (or neither) depending on the presence of a .git or .svn subdirectory below the directory where cloc is invoked.  --files-from is a synonym